CaptainRich/TechBlog/README.md

 * The application is deployed on Heroku.

 ## Tech Blog Logic
 This application follows the MVC (model-view-controller) architecture.
-When a user logs in or signs up, a 10 minute timer is started to monitor activity.
-After 10 minutes of inactivity, the use is logged out.
+When a user logs in or signs up, a 10 minute timer is started (to monitor activity), via the session cookie.
+Logging in or signing up (as a new user) takes you to the 'home' page where all the blog posts can be seen.

 ## Application Screen Shot